abbasalizaidi/K8-single-node-cluster/README.md

 # Kubernetes single node Cluster Setup

-This repo hosts the code to provision single node Kubernetes cluster in AWS using Terraform (IAC) in single terraform apply.
+This repo hosts the code to provision single node Kubernetes cluster in AWS using Terraform (IAC) in single hit of terraform apply.

-Note: Ansible proivisioner for terraform is still under consideration and not supported formally by Terraform.
-This is using terrform provisioners namely remote-exec and local-exec.

 # Prerequisites ( Should be setup on local machine)
   - Ansible ( Follow this link https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html )